-Yes, you can take sunscreen in your carry-on bag through airport security but with certain restrictions.
-Since all sunscreens come in the form of creams, liquids, gels and aerosols then they all fall within the TSA liquids rules.
+According to TSA sunscreen rules, you can take sunscreen in your carry-on bag through airport security but with certain restrictions.
+Since sunscreens come in the form of creams, lotions, liquids, gels, sprays and even aerosol spray sunscreen then they all fall within the TSA liquids rules.

 The size of each container should not be more than 3.4 fluid ounces (100ml) and must be placed in a transparent, resealable quart-sized plastic bag along with any other liquids, gels, creams or aerosols you have.
 Only one liquids bag is permitted for each passenger.

 NOTE: You may read elsewhere that sunscreen containers larger than 3.4 oz can be taken through the security checkpoint as they are deemed “medically necessary liquids”.
-However, this was an error on the Transportation Security Administration website in April 2021 that was quickly rectified, so the 3.4 oz rule does apply.
+However, this was an error on the Transportation Security Administration website in April 2021 that was quickly rectified, so the 3.4 oz rule does apply to sunscreen.
 See TSA statement.

-As stated above, sunscreen is allowed in carry-on bags, but you can only take it through airport security in containers that are no bigger than 3.4 ounces.
+As stated above, you can take sunscreen in carry-on luggage, but you can only take it through airport security in containers that are no bigger than 3.4 ounces.
 But this is really not very large and certainly won’t be enough for more than an afternoon on the beach.

-If you are only traveling with carry-on bags then putting full-size sunscreen in checked bags is not an option for you, but there is one potential solution.
+If you are only traveling with carry-on bags then putting full-size sunscreen in checked luggage is not an option for you, but there is one potential solution.

 If that is not an option then the only alternative is to buy sunscreen at your destination.

-Fortunately, the TSA allows larger quantities of liquid in checked baggage so you can pack full-size sunscreens in your checked bags, and in sufficient quantities for your trip too.
+Fortunately, the TSA allows larger quantities of liquid in checked baggage so you can pack full-size sunscreens in your checked bag, and in sufficient quantities for your trip too.

-Sunscreen in containers up to 18 ounces each are permitted to be packed in your checked baggage.
+Sunscreen in containers up to 18 ounces each is permitted to be packed in your checked baggage.
 This includes sunscreen in aerosols in reasonable quantities.

 @AskTSA advice on taking sunscreen in checked bags